 A nice safety feature when the kids are on board or a passenger leans against the gate in a rolling sea.
 Adjacent to the gate is a standard shower wand.

-With the aft seat folded away we can see the hatch in the transom that houses the battery switches.
+Even with the aft seatin position we can see the hatch in the transom that houses the battery switches.

 Ski Tow Pylon.
 In the center of the stern caprail is a recessed ski tow pylon which is easily raised and locked into place.
 Also located in the caprail is a flush-mounted shower head.
 A twist of the mechanism activates the shower.